 - Apply on-line for jobs that interest you

-Alternatively, you can also register with the Leicester Apprenticeship Hub where you can find help getting ready for an apprenticeship, find information about Hub events and register for updates of the latest apprenticeships in your area.
+Alternatively, you can also register with the Leicester Employment Hub where you can find help getting ready for an apprenticeship, find information about Hub events and register for updates of the latest apprenticeships in your area.

 A guide to apprenticeships can be found here.